Funding Circle Executes Share Buy-Back on LSE - TipRanks.com

 More about Funding Circle Holdings

-Funding Circle Holdings plc operates in the financial services industry, primarily focusing on providing loans to small and medium-sized enterprises (SMEs).
-The company facilitates peer-to-peer lending, connecting investors with businesses seeking financing, and is a prominent player in the online lending market.
+Funding Circle Holdings plc operates in the financial services industry, focusing on providing loans to small and medium-sized enterprises (SMEs).
+The company leverages technology to connect borrowers with investors, facilitating business growth and expansion.

 Technical Sentiment Signal: Buy